top of page

 - It's pretty heavy (but I just had to get used to it)

-So I highly recommend traveling with a backpack if you have more than one destination in mind.
+So, I highly recommend traveling with a backpack if you have multiple destinations in mind.
 Looking back, though, since I only stayed in Rio.
 I think a suitcase would've been fine.

 Money

 So, Rio is very cost-friendly.
 The conversion rate to the US dollar is impressive, but the money goes by fast!
-You may be getting 300 Brazilian Reals with just 70$, but those reals will go by quickly; a nice dinner will be about 80 Reals, and a tour cost 280 Brazillian Reals….
+You may be getting 300 Brazilian Reals for just 70$, but those reals will go by quickly; a nice dinner will be about 80 Reals, and a tour will cost 280 Brazillian Reals….
 Do the math, and the money's gone just like that.
-I thought I could get by with just 300 Brazillian Reals for initially 5 days, but boy was I wrong.
-I could barely get by with about 500 reals for 3 days.
-So if you want to vacation comfortably there, I recommend you pull out 200 Brazillian Reals for each day.
-Which is about 47 US dollars a day ….not too bad.
+So, if you want to vacation comfortably there, I recommend you pull out 200 Brazillian Reals for each day, which is about 47 US dollars a day ….not too bad.

-Ubers- Ubers are very affordable in Brazil.
-For 7 Ubers I only spent about $43.
+Ubers are very affordable in Brazil.
+For 7 Ubers, I only spent about $43.

-Including to and from the airport, which is about a 40 min drive.
+Including to and from the airport, which is about a 40-minute drive.

 Hostel- 30$